mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-01-03-vanessa-j-portrait.md

 ---
 title: "Pull My Lips"
-excerpt: "PaperFaces portrait of the Vanessa J. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the Vanessa J. drawn with Paper for iOS on an iPad."
 last_modified_at:
 image:
   path: &image /assets/images/paperfaces-vanessa-j.jpg